 If you must have a pair of on-ear headphones for exercise, check out the Plantronics BackBeat 500 Fit.
-They’re not very comfortable for long-term listening, but they do the trick for a variety of workouts and boast large, accessible onboard controls.
+They’re not very comfortable for long-term listening, but they do the trick for a variety of workouts and boast large, accessible on-board controls.

 Related: Best workout earbuds

 Jabra claims a 14-hour battery life for the headphones; however, our objective testing squeezed out 12.75 hours of constant playback.
-Initially, this may seem disappointing, but our testing is likely louder—75dB(SPL)—than a volume most choose.
+Initially, this may seem disappointing, but our testing is likely a louder volume than most listeners choose.
 In which case, close to 14 hours of playback does seem realistic.
 It takes approximately 1.5 hours to charge the headphones via the included micro-USB cable.
 Sure, it’s not USB-C charging, but it keeps costs low.

 Jabra’s proprietary DSP provides a fairly clear sound especially considering how affordable the headphones are.
 Bass response is appropriate and mildly exaggerated while mids are clearly relayed.
 That said, because these are on-ear headphones, it’s easy to get an improper fit.

 In order to benefit from the technology packed inside these cans, you need to make sure the ear cups are evenly on your ear and sealed to it.
 If the headphones can’t isolate you from the environment due to a poor fit, bass and clarity are severely degraded.

 Lows, mids, and highs